MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 An HTTPS RRSet containing some RRs with "echconfig" and some without is vulnerable to a downgrade attack.
 This configuration is NOT RECOMMENDED.
-Zone owners who do use such a mixed configuration SHOULD mark the RRs with "echconfig" as more preferred (i.e. smaller SvcFieldPriority) than those without, in order to maximize the likelihood that ECH will be used in the absence of an active adversary.
+Zone owners who do use such a mixed configuration SHOULD mark the RRs with "echconfig" as more preferred (i.e. smaller SvcPriority) than those without, in order to maximize the likelihood that ECH will be used in the absence of an active adversary.